sahiljagtap08/sahiljagtap08/README.md

 ###  about me (like, the unhinged founder version)

--  founder @ [petal](https://trypetal.dev) — ai-first infra for everyone, not just 10x engineers
+-  founder @ [petal](https://trypetal.dev) — your technical co-founder, if they were an AI.
 -  i write a lot of `typescript`, `c++`, `go`, `python`, `js`, and hate unnecessary abstractions sometimes
 -  born in mumbai, building from SF / VA / random WeWorks
 -  obsessed with: **agentic design**, **infra that scales**, **systems that think**